Protected confidences - school counsellors and records of victims of sexual assault

 Depending on the circumstances, it may be appropriate to contest the production of the material in court.
 This would arise if departmental staff are of the view that serious harm may result to a student who has been a victim of sexual assault and his or her counselling file or other documentation is produced to the court.
 If counsellors or other staff, after consultation with the District Guidance Officer or other line supervisors, believe this to be the case, contact should be made with Legal Services to further discuss the options available.

 As part of preparing a brief of evidence for use by police in court proceedings, staff may sometimes be asked to provide a statement outlining their knowledge of a particular matter.
 These briefs are generally made available to the defendant in the proceedings.

 As a general rule, staff should respond positively to such requests from Police or officers from DCJ..
 However particular care should be taken to avoid making any statement which reveals material which falls within the meaning of protected confidence.
 For example, while it may be appropriate to indicate in a statement that you have had a discussion with a student, it would be inappropriate to then give details of the content of that conversation.

 Staff should keep in mind that while they should be supportive of police requests, there is no obligation to include any particular information in a statement.
 Though police may raise concerns about declining to include information relating to a protected confidence, it is a matter that is ultimately at the discretion of the person making the statement.

 If staff are asked to sign a statement that has been prepared by police, they should only do so if they are completely happy with its contents.
 If it contains protected confidence material, staff should ask for that particular information to be deleted before signing the statement.

-School counsellors are advised to consult with their District Guidance Officers about any concerns which arise when asked to make statements that potentially reveal protected confidence material.
+School counsellors are advised to consult with their Senior Psychologist Education about any concerns which arise when asked to make statements that potentially reveal protected confidence material.
 Other staff are advised to consult with the department’s Legal Services prior to providing any statement.